 On November 2, 2016, the advisory board met with program faculty.
 The 2015-16 department and program assessment results were reviewed with the board.
 Overall, the results showed improvement in several areas of senior project.
 While last year we had six department level assessments, as a group we found this amount of data was not helpful in determining how to make improvements.
 Therefore, beginning in 2016-17, we will be simplifying our plan and only assessing senior project and the strategic case study at the department level.
 The board supported this change.
 Additionally, the faculty shared the results from the business core update.
 The board supported proposed changes of the business core to maintain skills and knowledge that today's employers are seeking.

 Program Enrollment

-The Accounting Option (ACC) degree is offered at the Klamath Falls campus.
-Enrollment for the 2016/17 year was 19 students.
-This represents a one year drop from typical numbers of around 35 students in the program.
+The Technology and Management degree is offered at the Klamath Falls, Wilsonville and online.
+Enrollment for the 2016-17 year was 46 students.